 - Eligibility to work

 To be eligible for employment at SCU, you must have the right to work in Australia or be a suitable candidate for nomination and sponsorship.
-Information about Australian citizenship and visas with work rights can be obtained from the Department of Immigration and Citizenship's website at: www.immi.gov.au/immigration.htm.
+Information about Australian citizenship and visas with work rights can be obtained from the Department of Immigration and Border Protection's website at: www.immi.gov.au/immigration.htm.

 You will need a Tax File Number (TFN) to receive an income in Australia.
 You can apply for a TFN over the internet or you can telephone the Australian Taxation Office and have a TFN application form sent to you.